 The definition of undue hardship under Title VII is decidedly more lenient for the employer than under the ADA, requiring that it only pose more than a de minimis cost on business operations.

 On the other hand, defining a “sincerely held religious belief” can be notoriously difficult, and courts have reached a wide range of conclusions on what is a sufficient religious belief under Title VII.

 Vaccinations and medical questions under the ADA

 Normally, the ADA largely bans disability-related inquiries from employers to their employees.
 However, the EEOC has specific vaccination guidance that states that requiring vaccination does not qualify as a medical exam.
-Employers must use caution, though, as the EEOC also states that an employer’s use of pre-screening questions that ask whether the employee has been vaccinated may inadvertently constitute a disability-related inquiry.
+Employers with mandatory vaccination programs that are administering the COVID-19 vaccine to employees themselves or through an agent must use caution, though, as the EEOC also states that an employer’s use of pre-screening questions that ask whether the employee has been vaccinated may inadvertently constitute a disability-related inquiry.
 Employers must then be able to demonstrate the business necessity of these questions.

 Wage and hour vaccine considerations

 Under federal law, employees may be entitled to compensable work time for their time spent waiting for and receiving a vaccine, if it is at the direction of the employer.
 Failure to adhere to wage and hour requirements is often a very expensive mistake, so it’s vital to get it right.

 Additionally, providing paid leave to get vaccinated or recover from vaccine side effects is not only good practice (and strongly encouraged by OSHA) but may be required by state or local law.
 Practical Law provides comprehensive coverage of paid sick leave laws, including leave relating to COVID-19 vaccination.